2020 Guide to Online Casino Game Strategies

 The best way to handle roulette is to place a simple red/black bet or an odd/even bet.
 These are the most boring bets and come with the lowest payouts, but in the long term, you’re more likely to win.

-Advantage in American vs European and French Roulette
+The Advantage in American Roulette vs European and French Roulette

 Smart players will never play what’s known as American roulette.
 They’ll opt to play European/French roulette instead.
 The difference between the two games is American roulette also has a ‘00’ number, alongside the traditional single zero.